Bradford1040/kiauh/README.md

 * If you need more help for using the Raspberry Pi Imager, please visit the [official documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html).

 These steps **only** apply if you are actually using a Raspberry Pi.
-In case you want to use a different SBC (like an Orange Pi or any other Pi derivates), please look up on how to get an appropriate Linux image flashed to the SD card before proceeding further (usually done with Balena Etcher in those cases).
+In case you want to use a different SBC (like an Orange Pi or any other Pi derivatives), please look up on how to get an appropriate Linux image flashed to the SD card before proceeding further (usually done with Balena Etcher in those cases).
 Also make sure that KIAUH will be able to run and operate on the Linux Distribution you are going to flash.
 You likely will have the most success with distributions based on Debian 11 Bullseye.
 Read the notes further down below in this document.